-With a history spanning back in time to May 4, 1776, and the small state’s size covering only 1,545 square miles, it is not too surprising to discover the exceedingly small number of ghost towns in Rhode Island.
+With a history spanning back to May 4, 1776, and the small state’s size covering only 1,545 square miles, it is not surprising to discover the exceedingly small number of ghost towns in Rhode Island.

 There are 17 ghost towns in Rhode Island.
 At the same time, not a city, the once beach community of Napatree Point was turned into a ghost community during a hurricane in 1938 and has since become a wildlife preserve.

 There may not be many ghost towns to visit and explore within Rhode Island’s boundaries, but do not let that fool you.
-With the amount of history to uncover and the ghost-like adventures that can be taken when in the small state, anyone visiting or residing here is sure to find the thrills they are looking for.
+With the amount of history to uncover and the ghost-like adventures that can be taken in the small state, anyone visiting or residing here will surely find the thrills they are looking for.

 Hanton City, RI Ghost Town